DanielMSussman/neovim-iSH-iPad/distroInstallation.md

 # LazyVim

-If you just want to get running with LazyVim, this is for you:
+If you just want to get running with LazyVim, this *might* be for you.
+On older versions of neovim and alpine the following path worked out of the box.
+The problem is that many distributions -- including LazyVim -- might at any time update the set of plugins they use to include something that iSH can no longer handle.
+At the moment I recommend doing a minimal installation a la the main README, but the following might still be reasonable to try.

 ## Initial installation of stuff in iSH: